vvaltchev/tilck/docs/building.md

 ## Building Tilck's unit tests

-Tilck uses the [googletest] framework for unit tests and that's not downloaded by `build_toolchian` when it's run without arguments.
+Tilck uses the [googletest] framework for unit tests and that's not downloaded by `build_toolchain` when it's run without arguments.
 In order to install that framework in the toolchain, just run:

-    ./scripts/build_toolchian -s gtest
+    ./scripts/build_toolchain -s gtest

 After that, you'll need to run the `cmake_run` script again: